You might not be able to see them, but nitrates are hiding in every aquarium.

 It may not last as long as the API test kit, but it makes up for this by being easy to use with accurate results.

-The Salifert nitrate test kit is popular with many saltwater tank owners.
+The Salifert nitrate test kit is popular with many saltwater aquariums owners.

 Since it can be picked up for just a few more dollars than the API kit, I recommend making this your go-to nitrate test kit.